Adaptive double-phase Rudin--Osher--Fatemi denoising model: Qualitative experiments

-We now present the results of several numerical experiments concerning the performance of the adaptive double-phase ROF model for two-dimensional images.
+We next present the results of several numerical experiments concerning the performance of the adaptive double-phase ROF model for two-dimensional images.
 As in the one-dimensional case, our goal is to reduce the staircasing effect of the classical ROF model, and we use a similar setup.
-To quantify the accuracy of the reconstruction, we use the following measures: the normalized total variation distance to the original image $d_{\rm TV}^{\rm image}$; the structural similarity index measure (SSIM) \cite{WBSS2004}; and the peak signal-to-noise ratio (PSNR), see e.g. \cite{Salomon2007}.
-However, in this paper we focus on presenting the visual results, showing the graphs for the respective measures only on a few occasions.
+To quantify the accuracy of the reconstruction, we used the structural similarity index measure (SSIM) \cite{WBSS2004} and the peak signal-to-noise ratio (PSNR), see e.g. \cite{Salomon2007}.
+However, in this {section} we focus on presenting the visual results, showing the graphs for the respective measures only on a few occasions.
 For a detailed presentation of numerical experiments, including the calculations of these metrics for various choices of parameters, we refer to the available code and summary files \cite{github}.
 In the presentation below, in each Figure with images, from left to right we show: the original image; the image after adding a Gaussian noise of prescribed variance; the result of the reconstruction using the classical ROF model; the adaptive double-phase ROF model; and the Huber-ROF model with $\alpha = 0.01$.

-Let us first present visually the result for a synthetic image (in Figure \ref{fig:denoiseddg2_256}) for the noise level $\sigma = 0.01$; note that all our images are normalized so that they take values in the interval $[0,1]$.
+Let us first present visually the result for a synthetic image (in Figure \ref{fig:denoiseddg2_256}) for the noise level {$\sigma^2 = 0.01$}; note that all our images are normalized so that they take values in the interval $[0,1]$.
 We observe that, in comparison with the classical ROF model and the Huber-ROF model, when using the adaptive double-phase ROF model there is much less staircasing in the inside square; additionally, the gradient in the outer square is more smoothed out.
 We also observe that the edges of the inner square are well-preserved, with the exception of the area in the middle when they are small (this effect appears also in the Huber-ROF model and, to a lesser degree, in the classical ROF model).